“A break in a previously unknown time-space.”

 After exercise comes relaxation of mind and body.
 Choose from the sauna, jacuzzi, meditation room, solarium, spa with outdoor pool or a treatment with Breton algae-based marine cosmetics.

 Eight km long and four wide, France’s westernmost island will whisk you away from it all.
-As well as endemic fauna (sheep, miniature horses and black bees) and a wide variety of flora, Ouessant is worth a visit for its four exceptional headlands (Kadoran and its cliffs, Penn Arlan and its pretty harbour, Porz Doum and its verdant landscape, and wild, protected Pern) and its five lighthouses, including Créac’h, Europe’s highest and most powerful lighthouse with its distinctive black and white stripes.
+As well as endemic fauna (sheep, miniature horses and black bees) and a wide variety of flora, Ouessant is worth a visit for its four exceptional headlands (Kadoran and its cliffs, Penn Arlan and its pretty harbour, Porz Doun and its verdant landscape, and wild, protected Pern) and its five lighthouses, including Créac’h, Europe’s highest and most powerful lighthouse with its distinctive black and white stripes.
 With more than 40 km of coastal paths, Ouessant is also a hiker’s paradise.